ngsorenson/UVSim/Milestone 3/README.md

 - `GUI`: The GUI class provides an intuitive user interface to interact with the UVSim.
 Run the program with the GUI for an enhanced user experience.

 ## Program Instructions:
 - Programs are stored in plain text files where each line represents an instruction.
+In each line, the first two digits represent the opcode, while the last two digits represent the location in memory used in the operation.
+For example, `1036` performs a READ operation (`10`) and stores the value at index `36` in memory.
 - The UVSim class recognizes the following opcodes:
   - READ (10)
   - WRITE (11)